A Novel Generator with Auxiliary Branch for Improving GAN Performance: Proposed Method

-To this end, we propose the gated feature fusion module (GFFM) that integrates features in both branches effectively.
+To this end, inspired by the gated recurrent unit (GRU)~\cite{cho2014learning}, we design the gated feature fusion module (GFFM) that integrates features in both branches.
+In GRU, the two different features, \ie hidden and the current features, are combined by using the gating mechanism, which leads the fine performance in the field of natural language processing.
+Following this approach, we build the GFFM architecture that combines the features from the main and auxiliary branches using the gating mechanism.
 The architecture of GFFM is depicted in Fig.~\ref{fig:fig3}, where $f_m$ and $f_a$ indicate the features in the main and auxiliary branches, respectively.
-In the proposed method, since $f_m$ and $f_a$ have different level of the features, we first utilize the batch normalization (BN)~\cite{ioffe2015batch} to balance the scales of the features.
+In the proposed method, since $f_m$ and $f_a$ have different levels of the features, we first utilize batch normalization (BN)~\cite{ioffe2015batch} to balance the scales of the features.
 Then, we blend the normalized features using the gating unit that controls the information flow through a gating mechanism.
-Specifically, the gating unit needs an input feature $f_i\in\mathbb{R}^{h\times w \times c_i}$ which will be refined and a side feature $f_s\in\mathbb{R}^{h\times w \times c_s}$ that contains the information to be used for $f_i$ refinement.
+Specifically, the gating unit needs an input feature $f_i\in\mathbb{R}^{h\times w \times c_i}$ which will be refined, and requires a side feature $f_s\in\mathbb{R}^{h\times w \times c_s}$ that contains the information to be used for $f_i$ refinement.
 Here, $h$ and $w$ indicate the height and width of feature maps, respectively, whereas $c_\textrm{x}$ means the channel numbers of $f_\textrm{x}$.
 By using $f_i$ and $f_s$, the gate feature $f_g \in\mathbb{R}^{h\times w \times c_g}$, which controls the information passed on in the hierarchy is computed as follows:

 where $*$ and $\odot$ indicate the convolution and channel-concatenation operations, respectively, whereas $\textrm{W}_g$ is a trainable weight in the convolution layer. $\sigma$ is a sigmoid function that produces output in the range [0, 1] to control how much to forget or keep the information.
 In addition, we generate the refinement feature $f_r \in\mathbb{R}^{h\times w \times c_r}$, which will be newly added to $f_i$, in a similar way.
 The $f_r$ is defined as